The Journey Behind UXDX and Our New Logo

 Challenges and Requirements

-The following overall industry challenges arose from our findings of our research (we are closing our survey shortly, we will be releasing the full findings in mid October).
+The following overall industry challenges arose from our findings of our research.

 Meeting targets and deadlines